aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

  }
  ```

- This command show you basically what your current crendentials are attached to :
+ This command shows you basically what your current credentials are attached to:
  * `Account` tell you which Account Id you are talking to
  * `Arn` tell you which Role you are using

    To learn more, check the [official doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

-This procedure should be repeted for all the AWS Account you want to interact with.
+This procedure should be repeated for all the AWS Account you want to interact with.

-Then, when token expire, you can refresh it by running
+Then, when the token expires, you can refresh it by running:

 ```
 aws sso login --profile dev